pwittchen/ReactiveSensors/README.md

 # ReactiveSensors
-Android library monitoring hardware and software sensors with RxJava Observables
+Android library monitoring hardware and software sensors with RxJava Observables (in development)